Healthy Homes Assessment Meeanee

 Home Assessments Meeanee for Rental Properties

-There are many concerns to look over during a house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns to check when conducting a home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+Some examples include:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling can be significant for property owners and landlords.
-For professional guidance, contact us today and book your rental property home evaluation.
+The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For specialist advice get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties